 Understandably, Machu Picchu is a popular destination for visitors to Peru.
-If you’re a last minute type, deciding to get to Machu Picchu by train is good option for when the Inca Trail is fully booked (the government of Peru restrict visitor numbers to protect the environment).
+If you’re a last minute type, deciding to get to Machu Picchu by train is a good option for when the Inca Trail is fully booked (the government of Peru restricts visitor numbers to protect the environment).
 Instead of heading off into the wilderness, let a travel consultant book a comfortable ride on the train for you to get a different perspective on the approach to Machu Picchu.

 4. To get off the beaten track